 Beautiful violets (Viola spp.) are a charming ground of flowers from the Violaceae family.
 Violets are widespread around the world, with a few species that are native to Florida.
 These are small perennials that favor shaded woodland habitats throughout the state.
-They can be identified by their heart-shaped green leaves.
+Their heart-shaped green leaves can identify them.

 The common blue violet (Viola sororia) is Florida’s most common species and is actually edible.
 Florida is also home to the bog white violet (Viola lanceolata), which likes wetland habitats.
 Walter’s violet (Viola walteri) is a dark blue species found in northern Florida.

 One of Florida’s most colorful native flowers is the purple passionflower (Passiflora incarnata), which belongs to the Passifloraceae family.
 These herbaceous perennial vines grow throughout most of Florida and can reach up to 10 feet long.

 Purple passionflowers have several layers, starting with ten lavender-blue petals.
 Then comes a disc of purple and white frills surrounding the prominent green stamens.
 These plants also produce large round yellowish-green fruits.
 The flowers bloom from spring until fall, when the fruits then emerge.